rdgoodman/MICPSO/ReadMe.txt

 > We need some bigger test examples in a baaaaaaad way (or at least, we will very soon)-- Done.
 Added 12 examples of graph coloring problems, with sizes varying from 5 - 38 nodes.
 Also varied the examples to include different optimal colorings.

+  > Double check that all graph coloring examples are correct (in terms of nodes and edges), and that the values make sense.  - Done!
+All double checked, values changed to appropriate values, and pushed.